Keep updated on thoughts, facts and knowledge!

 A good example of this deliberate shift is Volvo Trucks.
 With their well-known "Live-test campaign" Volvo changed the game by borrowing from the habits of B2C.
 The result?
 A far more emotional brand experience than ever before, and still with extremely relevant rational benefits at hand for each part of the campaign.

 All three value types matter, but for different reasons.
 Rational value is most likely to make a professional interested in a business product or service but it won’t motivate them to advocate for the purchase of that product or service within their organisation.
-Personal value, however, has twice the impact of rational value on advocacy.

 Want to learn more?
 Read our blog-post on "How to Build an Inbound Marketing Team".